Ricardicus/raspsite/README.md

+# What is this?

+This is a project I have been working on.
 I want to become a better programmer so I develop a server running on my raspberry pi.
 The backend part is implemented in C for UNIX systems.
-Wait, what?
-A server in pure C?
-Yes my friend!
+A server in pure C, super portable!

 # Website